Players hope US-Canada rivalry game helps spawn pro league

 Without a viable pro league, players who are out of college have been training on their own at random rinks across North America in between gatherings of the national teams or training sessions and exhibitions sponsored by the players association.

+Canada won two of those over the US in Pittsburgh last month.

-That can stunt the players’ development, especially when it comes to be being prepared for world and Olympic competitions, Kessel said.
+But the lack of consistent competition can stunt the players’ development, especially when it comes to be being prepared for world and Olympic competitions, the players said.

-“Everybody is trying to find enough ice time and to push ourselves on our own, but it is difficult,” she said.
-“It’s a challenge every day.”
+“It’s very unfortunate,” Nurse said.
+“Games are when we truly get better and test out our skills, so it’s unfortunate that we don’t have more games to play.”

 Cayla Barnes, who plays defense for the U.S. team and Boston College, said she and the other college players on the national teams understand what is going on and appreciate what the older players are doing.